Mary Ellis grave

 By June 1956, the gravestone had been knocked over into the grounds below, and remained in that location for several years.
 John E. Burke, who had purchased the property in 1943 and then ran the Raritan Playland Amusement Park on the site, wanted to relocate the graves and gravestone, but declined once he learned that he would be required to contact and obtain written permission from all the families of those buried there before such a move would be permitted.

 In 1965, with the construction of the Great Eastern Department Store on the site of her former residence, the company constructed a protective wall along the burial site and the toppled gravestone.
 This new construction created a 20 ft pit in the parking lot, which soon attracted debris and littering.
 However, by 1980, Ray Travis and the son of Burke, operating the site as the Route 1 Flea Market since 1975, felt it was time to replace the concrete pit with dirt and move the granite gravestone to ground level.
 Several local historians were upset by the decision to do this as they were unaware that the move was meant to help preserve, not destroy, the graves.
 Travis spent more than $1,000 (1980 USD) for eleven truckloads of dirt in order to fill in the fenced grave pit and that he had also planned to landscape the area.

 On August 16, 1980, a float was run during the Raritan River Festival, commemorating the impact of Mary Ellis in New Brunswick history.
 Once the Route 1 Flea Market was razed and replaced with a Loews Theatre, the parking lot was re-graded, resulting in the gravestone towering over the parking lot.

-Mary Ellis
+Mary Ellis in popular culture

-Mary Ellis (1750–1828) was a spinster in New Brunswick, New Jersey.
-According to oral tradition, she was seduced by a sea captain who vowed to return to marry her.
+Mary Ellis (1750–1828) was a landowner and feminist advocate in New Brunswick, New Jersey.
+According to oral legend, she was seduced by a sea captain who vowed to return to marry her.
 He never returned and she would come to the spot where her grave now stands, each day, to look for his ship in the Raritan River in New Brunswick.
+However, historians have doubted the truth of this story, noting her past as a person who would not waste that kind of time.
+No first-hand or contemporary accounts of this relationship exist.
+The band Looking Glass, created of students at Rutgers University, wrote their 1972 song "Brandy (You're a Fine Girl)" with a story similar to Ellis' in terms of a bartender who finds someone she loves but the sailor preferring the sea as his true love.
+However, the members of the band denied there was any connection between the Ellis story and the song's lyrics.